How to Talk to Anyone (1999) is a social skills book redacted as a collection of 92 conversation and social skills.

-This is actually the two very best tips I got from another book of Leil Lowndes, “How to Instantly Connect with Anyone”.
+These are actually the two very best tips I got from another book by Leil Lowndes, “How to Instantly Connect with Anyone”.

 I do not pat, not even male friends.
 Not patting is not necessarily sexual and it’s much, much warmer.
 I have noticed indeed that people who pat and/or withdraw very quickly tend to be either homophobes or not very comfortable in their skin.

 Indeed in my experience patting too obviously sends a message of distance and discomfort.

 - EMOTIONAL PREDICTION